hexnaught/jwt-auth-service/README.md

 `go run .`

-### Running with Docker
+### Running with Docker Containers

-There is the App image that will need built and ran as well as a mongo container that will need to be ran.
-A third and optional docker container is **Mongo-Express**, a useful web based UI for browsing your mongo collections.

-_Building the App Docker image_
+#### Building the App Docker image

+First we must build the image, once built we can call run on it.
+From the root directory of this project run the following.

+`docker build .`

+##### Tagging the image to push to an image repository

+Below we are supplying `-t`, tagging it as <username>/jwt-auth-service:<version> where username is your dockerhub or other image repository name.
+You can tag it multiple times, allowing you to publish a new version also as the latest tag, below we are tagging as both `v1.0` and `latest`.

+This step isn't strictly needed unless you plan on modifying the image and pushing it to a repository to pull and use multiple times.

-`docker build -t jokerdan/jwt-auth-service:v1.0 -t jokerdan/jwt-auth-service:latest .`
+`docker build -t <username>/jwt-auth-service:v1.0 -t <username>/jwt-auth-service:latest .`

-_Running the App Docker image_

-`docker run -p 8080:8080 --detach --name auth-service jokerdan/jwt-auth-service`

-_Running a MongoDB container_
+#### Running a MongoDB container

+First we need to start a container running docker.

 `docker run -p 27017:27017 --name mongoc -v /ProgramData/DockerStore:/DockerResources/data/mongodb mongo`

+#### Running the App Docker image

+Then we can run the docker container for this service.
+Remember, you may need to change some environment variables and feed them in to the container.

+`docker run -p 8080:8080 --detach --name auth-service <username>/jwt-auth-service`

-_Mongo-Express - Tool for viewing MongoDB data/Schema_
+#### Mongo-Express - Tool for viewing MongoDB data/Schema

+Optionally, you can run mongo-express which is a web GUI for the mongoDB container we have running.

 `docker run -it --rm -p 8081:8081 --link mongoc:mongo mongo-express`